aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/appendix-contributing.md

 # Appendix: Contributing to Ambit Development

 This section provides important information for anyone who would like to contribute to the development of the Ambit tools or to make custom modifications to Ambit for their own purposes.
 It covers technical setup and developer workflow.
-For general contributing guidelines and process, see the repository's [CONTRIBUTING.md file](https://github.com/aws-samples/aws-ambit-scenario-designer-ue4/blob/main/CONTRIBUTING.md).
+For general contributing guidelines and process, see the repository's [CONTRIBUTING](https://github.com/aws-samples/aws-ambit-scenario-designer-ue4/blob/main/CONTRIBUTING.md) file.

 > ✏️ This guide assumes you already have Unreal Engine development experience.